ramesh-dev-code/azure-ai-solutions/multi-agentic-ticket-triage/README.md

 ## Use Case: Ticket Triage

 ### Learning Objective
-Create a multi-agentic workflow with purpose-built agents for prioritizing user's ticket, assigning team, and estimating efforts based on the ticket content
+Create a multi-agentic workflow with purpose-built agents orchestrated by ConnectedAgentTool for prioritizing user's ticket, assigning team, and estimating efforts based on the ticket content

 ### Prerequisites
 * Create a [free account on Azure](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account) to build AI solutions using Azure AI services